sharisteph/case-study-1/README.md

 For this analysis I use R as my first tool for data cleaning and data analysis.
 I load the data from CSV file, combine it and conduct data cleaning.
 I check for consistency in my data formats and that the variables I have can answer my questions.

 # ANALYZE
+For the analysis I did a descriptive statistics and drew bar graphs to show avarage ride lenght, number of rides by weekday and filtered by member and casual.

+# ACT
+ For further analysis I exported the cleaned csv data and uploaded on tablue to create a more interactive visual to share with stakeholders.